EarthScope/ringserver/doc/ringserver.md

 <p >Network listening ports can respond to all supported protocols (SeedLink, DataLink and HTTP).
 The first command received by the server is used to determine which protocol is being used by the client, all subsequent communication is expected in this protocol.</p>

 <p >The protocols allowed by any given listening port can be set to any combination of the supported protocols by adding flags to the <i>Listen</i> parameter of the server configuration file.</p>

+<p >Both IPv4 and IPv6 are supported by default (if supported by the system).
+The server can be limited to a specified network protocol family by adding flags to the <i>Listen</i> parameter of the server configuration file.</p>

 ## <a id='http-support'>Http Support</a>